What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Types of cripples:

-Lexical tracing paper (word-forming)
+Lexical tracing paper (word-formation)

-a word created according to a foreign word-formation model, but from the material of a given language.
+a word created according to a foreign language word-formation model, but from the material of a given language.

 Sladkovodsk – Sweetwatercity